cheerworld/MyReadsProject/README.md

 # MyReads Project

 This is a Project that used React.
 I am building a book list app that has 3 shelves, books that you are currently reading, books that you want to read and books that you read.
+You can move your books around from shelf to shelf.
+You can search for books in the search page and add books to your shelves.
 There is a backend server file provided for you to get books you want to add to your shelves.
 You can check out SEARCH_TERMS.md to find out the terms you can search for the books.

 ## App View